X-RAY PHOTOELECTRON SPECTROSCOPY (XPS / ESCA) SERVICES

 XPS, as its name implies, is a type of electron spectroscopy that utilizes the photoelectric effect.
 The kinetic energies of photoelectrons generated by irradiating the sample with soft X-rays are measured.
 Due to electron scattering, photoelectrons that originated deeper than about ~10 nm are not detected.

 Photoelectron kinetic energy is primarily determined by the element and electron orbital in which the electron originally existed and its associated binding energy.
-It is therefore possible to identify and quantify the elements present in the outermost few nanometers of a material by recording a spectrum of counts (or, more commonly, counts per second) vs. energy.
+It is, therefore, possible to identify and quantify the elements present in the outermost few nanometers of a material by recording a spectrum of counts (or, more commonly, counts per second) vs. energy.
 Binding energy is generally used for the plots.
-In many cases, the binding energy of the electrons is subtly but measurably different in one bonding environment / oxidation state than another; this direct measurement of bonding environment, together with its inherently quantitative nature, has led to widespread application of XPS.
+In many cases, the binding energy of the electrons is subtly but measurably different in one bonding environment/oxidation state than another; this direct measurement of bonding environment, together with its inherently quantitative nature, has led to the widespread application of XPS.

 APPLICATIONS AREAS FOR XPS:

-Electron Spectroscopy for Chemical Analysis can be performed to probe numerous chemical properties (including oxidation / nitriding / carburizing behavior, reactivity, catalysis, and layering) of microcircuits, nanoparticles, nanowires, batteries, soldered contacts, cleaning products, motors, corroded materials, adhesives, and fibrous composites.
-It can also be used in failure analysis in identifying the source of experimental error (i.e. contamination, destructive sample preparation, or volatilization or reaction at the surface).
+Electron Spectroscopy for Chemical Analysis can be performed to probe numerous chemical properties (including oxidation/nitriding/carburizing behavior, reactivity, catalysis, and layering) of microcircuits, nanoparticles, nanowires, batteries, soldered contacts, cleaning products, motors, corroded materials, adhesives, and fibrous composites.
+It can also be used in failure analysis in identifying the source of an experimental error (i.e. contamination, destructive sample preparation, or volatilization or reaction at the surface).